myllynen/byteman-automation-tutorial/README.md

 Above we now see statistics both from Byteman (marked with _BTM_) and from the example program (marker with _APP_).
 Both statistics are as expected and correct.
-(Minor variations over several test runs may occur due do slight timing differences.)
+(Minor variations over several test runs may occur due to slight timing differences.)

 In case there were any issues with Byteman, consider the `org.jboss.byteman.debug` and/or `org.jboss.byteman.verbose` environment